 Indian Geography / Indian Soils

-- Alluvial soils cover almost one-fourth of the whole area of the country and are most intensely cultivated.
-These soils are generally poor in
+- Alluvial soils in India cover almost one-fourth of the whole area of the country and are most intensely cultivated.
+These are

 - Coastal (somewhat sandy) alluvium is somewhat inferior to Riverine alluvium, so productivity is less in coastal alluvium.
 In between the belts of